SupremeDaddyIke/V.O.W-Edition/README.md

 Download the main files here.
 For emulator users, I highly recommend compiling the mod into a cia.
 For hardware users, you NEED to: no exceptions.
 Placing the files like you're using an emulator will cause massive lag and the game will be unplayable.

+Modpack will be stuck in v.16.1 until Secret Path is completed.
+It is not compatible with v.17+, hence it will be its own version until then.

 # Install Instructions
 ### If you are on emulators, this is the file pathing of where you would place your romfs folder and code.ips